redhat-developer/alizer/go/docs/testing_detection.md

 ```
     <repository-url>: { // the url of a git repository
         "commit": <commit-id>, // we use commit id instead of a branch name as this could lead to unstable results if the branch is updated over time
+        "directory": <directory>, // the directory to target when performing the test.
+If not specified, the detection will start from the root
         "components": [ // all components that Alizer should detect
             {
-                "name": <component-name>, // the name of the component/project detected
+                "name": <component-name>, // the name of the component/project detected.
+Use ignore as name if you don't want to test it
                 "languages": [
                     {
                         "name": <language-name>, // language used to develop this component.
 The list of languages known by Alizer is limited to those documented.